quinlan-lab/constraint-tools/README.md

       Path to a directory to store trained model in.
 ```

-By default the `train` subcommand uses a pre-computed set of putatively neutral regions from the GRCH37 reference.
+By default the `train` subcommand uses a pre-computed set of putatively neutral regions from the GRCH38 reference located in the `/dist` folder.
 Optionally, the user may change this by specifying the `--regions` argument:

 ```
 --regions STR